hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 Observe that `sends` for a given stream in the same `compute` block are ordered by happens-before in the same order as they appear in the code.
 Similarly, for `receives`.
-However, `sends` and `receive` to the same stream can be concurrent or ordered by happens-before in reverse program order.
+However, `sends` and `receive` to the same stream can be concurrent or ordered by happens-before in reverse local order.

 ```rust
 // Example: Sends to the same stream must be synchronized, and receives as well.